Long Island Medical Malpractice Lawyer

 A pulmonary embolism is a blood clot that has traveled to the lungs from another part of the body and formed a blockage.
 Depending on the severity of the PE, it can result in breathlessness, chest pain, coughing up blood, or even a heart attack.

-If you were injured because of a radiology error, you could be entitled to compensation.
+Were you injured because of a radiology error?
+You could be entitled to compensation.
 X-rays, MRIs, ultrasounds, and CT scans are extremely useful in diagnosing and treating numerous different conditions; however, when the radiologist does not administer the test correctly or interpret the findings accurately, the patient could be left facing severe consequences.

 Sexual misconduct is not tolerated in the medical field, but this does not mean that these cases of abuse do not occur.
 If you were the victim of inappropriate sexual contact, statements, or even assault from your doctor, please contact our team as soon as possible so that we can seek to prove your case and secure you justice.